Tommy Chang (martial artist)

-Tommy Chang is a Korean-Canadian martial artist, stunt performer and actor.
-Chang is a 7th dan black belt in Taekwondo and 8th dan in Hapkido.
+Tommy Chang is a South Korean martial artist, stunt performer and actor.
+Chang is a 8th dan black belt in Taekwondo and 8th dan in Hapkido.
 He is the founder of the ReelStunts Action Team and the president of the Black Belt World Canada Taekwondo school.

-Chang has 45 years of training and experience in Taekwondo and Hapkido, and is also trained in International Taekwondo Federation (ITF) and World Taekwondo Federation (WTF) Taekwondo, Moo Duk Kwan, and Judo.
+Chang has 51 years of training and experience in Taekwondo and Hapkido and is also trained in International Taekwondo Federation (ITF) and World Taekwondo Federation (WTF) Taekwondo, Moo Duk Kwan, and Judo.
 He is also an 8th Degree Black Belt in Hap Ki-Do, specializing in pressure points, take-downs and grappling.
 His martial arts expertise also encompasses mastery of several weapons.
 In addition, he is a WTF-certified Master Instructor of Taekwondo and a Canadian National Referee (1st Class).

 Career

 Taekwondo

-Chang’s career is marked with several milestones including being elected Vice President Sport of Taekwondo Canada, having been the Canadian Taekwondo Team Manager for the 2nd Korean Open in 1999, as well as the Canadian National Team Manager and Coach for the 1999 Taekwondo World Championship in Turkey.
-He also held several offices such as Vice-Chairman of the World Tae Kwon Do Association of Canada (Tournament Committee), Pan-American Tae Kwon Do Union Tournament Vice-Chairman (2004–2006), and Pan-American Tae Kwon Do Union Financial Committee Chairman (2004–2006).
+Chang's career is marked with several milestones including being elected Vice President Sport of Taekwondo Canada, having been the Canadian Taekwondo Team Manager for the 2nd Korean Open in 1999, as well as the Canadian National Team Manager and Coach for the 1999 Taekwondo World Championship in Turkey.
+He also held several offices such as vice-chairman of the World Tae Kwon Do Association of Canada (Tournament Committee), Pan-American Tae Kwon Do Union Tournament Vice-chairman (2004–2006), and Pan-American Tae Kwon Do Union Financial Committee Chairman (2004–2006).
 At the provincial level, he also served as the Ontario Taekwondo Association Chairman from 2007 to 2008.
-He is the past 1st Vice-President of the Ontario Taekwondo Association.
+He is the past 1st vice-president of the Ontario Taekwondo Association.